Is attaching adjectives to my name, attacking my convoy Bengal's culture: Nadda stings TMC | Politics

 Lashing out at the TMCover its outsider-insider debate, BJP chief J P Nadda on Saturday questioned whether attaching adjectives to his name and attacking his convoy is a part of West Bengal's culture.

-In a recent video, Chief Minister Mamata Banerjee was seen purportedly mocking Nadda's surname.
+In a recent video, Chief Minister Mamata Banerjee was seen purportedly mocking Nadda's surname, saying, ''The BJPhas no other work.
+At times the home minister is here, other times its Chaddha, Nadda, Fadda, Bhadda.''
 Stones were hurled at the BJP chief's convoy during his visit to Diamond Harbour in South 24 Parganas district on December 10 last year.

 There have been discussions by the TMC on people coming from outside West Bengal but what about the acts committed by the party and its supremo that go against the traditions, heritage and culture of the state, Nadda said, while addressing people at the end of a roadshow here.